On polynomials of small range sum: The Lov asz-Schrijver construction

 It remains to translate this calculation on the Fourier coefficients to a combinatorial result.
 We have obtained that there are two directions when the corresponding projection polynomials $m_1$ and $m_2$ are of degree $\frac{p-1}{2}$ with leading coefficient $\pm \frac{p-1}{2}$.
 Then it follows from Theorem \ref{thm:main} that there is an $y_i \in \F_p$ for $i=1,2$ such that $m_i(y_i)=\frac{p+1}{2}$ (and $m_i(y_i+z)=0 \mbox{ or } 1$ depending only on whether $z\neq 0$ is a quadratic residue or not).

 It does simply mean that there are two non-parallel lines, each of them containing $\frac{p+1}{2}$ elements of $S$.
 Then the intersection of these lines must belong to $S$ since $|S|=p$, moreover there can not be further points of $S$ outside the two lines in view.
 Note that the nonzero elements of the support of $\frac{p+1}{2}(x^\dd+1)$ and $\frac{p+1}{2}(-x^\dd+1)$ are the set of quadratic residues and the set of quadratic nonresidues, respectively.
-This simply means that the we have two parallel classes of lines and on both of these classes, $p+1$ points lie on the lines indexed by $0$.
+This simply means that we have two parallel classes of lines and on both of these classes, $p+1$ points lie on the lines indexed by $0$.
 The remaining points are found on the lines indexed by quadratic residues or quadratic nonresidues.

-Thus, after applying a suitable identifications of these two lines with $\F_p$ we may assume that the point in the intersection of the lines coincide with $0$ on both lines and the remaining points of $S$ can be identified with the quadratic residues or quadratic nonresidues, just as it is described in Theorem \ref{thm:lovaszschrijver}.
+Thus, after applying a suitable identification of these two lines with $\F_p$, we may assume that the point in the intersection of the lines coincide with $0$ on both lines and the remaining points of $S$ can be identified with the quadratic residues or quadratic nonresidues, just as it is described in Theorem \ref{thm:lovaszschrijver}.

-Note that the previous argument shows that if for a prime $p>9$ (practically all) the statement of Theorem \ref{thm:main} holds, then for the same prime $p$ we can derive the uniqueness result of Lovász and Schrijver.
+Note that the previous argument shows that if $p \ge 47$ holds for the prime $p$ and the statement of Theorem \ref{thm:main} holds, then for the same prime $p$ we can derive the uniqueness result of Lovász and Schrijver.

-Further, note that Sz\H{onyi} \cite{szonyi2lines} classified the sets contained the union of two lines, with minimal possible number of directions.
+Further, note that Sz\H{onyi} \cite{szonyi2lines} classified the sets contained in the union of two lines, with minimal possible number of directions.
 This result could also have been applied to finish the proof of Theorem \ref{thm:lovaszschrijver}.

-\section{{Concluding remarks and open problems}}
+\section{Concluding remarks and open problems}